 Combining typefaces can be dangerous business, especially if you mix two that certainly don't belong together.
 Avoid any upset with this typography tutorial that shows you the importance of contrast and mood.

 Now you've got the basics down and you've dabbled in paragraphs and combining typefaces, take a look at how to pull it all together.
-In this typography tutorial, Cameron Charlie rounds it all up and shows you how to finish in style.
+In this typography tutorial, Cameron Chapman rounds it all up and shows you how to finish in style.

 Web typography skills